jazzband/wagtailmenus/README.md

 - **`WAGTAILMENUS_DEFAULT_SECTION_MENU_USE_SPECIFIC`** (default: `False`): If set to `True`, by default, when rendering a `{% section_menu %}`, specific page-type objects will be fetched and used for menu items instead of vanilla `Page` objects, using as few database queries as possible.
 The behaviour can be overridden in individual cases using the tag's `use_specific` keyword argument.
 - **`WAGTAILMENUS_DEFAULT_CHILDREN_USE_SPECIFIC`** (default: `False`): If set to `True`, by default, when rendering a `{% children_menu %}`, specific page-type objects will be fetched and used for menu items instead of vanilla `Page` objects, using as few database queries as possible.
 The behaviour can be overridden in individual cases using the tag's `use_specific` keyword argument.
 - **`WAGTAILMENUS_DEFAULT_FLAT_MENU_USE_SPECIFIC`** (default: `False`): If set to `True`, by default, when rendering a `{% flat_menu %}`, specific page-type objects will be fetched and used for menu items instead of vanilla `Page` objects, using as few database queries as possible.
 The behaviour can be overridden in individual cases using the tag's `use_specific` keyword argument.

 ## Contributing

-If you'd like to become a wagtailmenus contributor, we'd be happy to have you.
-You should start by taking a look at our [contributor guidelines](https://github.com/rkhl

-## Contributing